Is our April 3-4 homeschool conference going to be your first time attending? If so, welcome!

 “Don’t feel like you have to hear ALL the speakers, or even sit through an entire session if you need to be in two places (or if it’s just not the info you were looking for),” writes one homeschooler.
 “Buy a CD or two of sessions you would have liked to attend.”

 We use Rhino Technologies to record all our conference sessions.
-At the conference, the full MP3 session recordings will be $85.
-Rhino Technologies will offer individual MP3 sessions at $6 per session to be purchased at the conference.
+At the conference, the full MP3 session recordings will be $95.
+Rhino Technologies will offer individual sessions at $7 per CD and $6 for MP3 with a flat fee of $5 shipping.

-(Don’t forget our pre-conference special for all recorded sessions for just $60!)
+(Don’t forget our pre-conference special for all recorded sessions!)